lando/lando/docs/config/drupal8.md

 You can also use `drush` aliases with command like `lando drush @sitealias cc all` by following the instructions below.

 Make sure the alias file exists within the drush folder in your app.
-An example could be the files structure below.
+An example could be the files structure below:

 ```bash
 |-- app